WPvivid Backup Pro supports 3 ways of website migration:

 1. Manual migration

 Upload a backup of the source site then upload it to the destination site to restore.
 It’s also available in community version for free.
-Please see this article for more details.
+Please see this article for more details(See the Manual Transfer part).

 2. Auto migration